-SSA will collect funds from HUD up to the amount specified in the Form SSA-1235, Agreement Covering Reimbursable Services, and/or Fiscal Service (FS) forms FS Form-7600A and FS Form 7600B or the applicable fiscal year through the Intra-Governmental
+SSA will collect funds from HUD up to the amount specified in Fiscal Service (FS) forms FS Form 7600A and FS Form 7600B for the applicable fiscal year through the Treasury's Ginvoicing system which will generate an Intra-Governmental Payment and Collection (IPAC) system, or any mutually agreed upon successor system.
+A copy of SSA's billing statement and all original supporting documentation will be attached to the performance transaction in G-Invoicing.

-Payment and Collection (IPAC) system on a quarterly basis, sufficient to reimburse SSA for the costs it has incurred for performing services through the date of billing.
-SSA will mail a copy of the IPAC billing and all original supporting documentation to HUD at Department of Housing and Urban Development, Office of the Chief Procurement Officer, 451 7th Street, SW, Room 5256, Washington, DC 20410-3100, no later than five (5) calendar days following completion of the IPAC transaction.
 At least quarterly, but no later than 30 days after an accountable event, SSA will provide HUD with a performance report (e.g., a billing statement) that details all work performed to date.
 Additionally, at least quarterly, SSA and HUD will reconcile balances related to revenue and expenses for work performed under the agreement.

 This agreement does not authorize SSA to incur obligations through the performance of the services described herein.
-The performance of such services is authorized only by execution of Form SSA-1235 and/or FS Forms 7600A and 7600B authorizing the performance of such services.
+The performance of such services is authorized only by execution of FS Forms 7600A and 7600B authorizing the performance of such services.
 SSA may incur obligations by performing services under a reimbursable agreement only on a fiscal year basis.
-Accompanying this agreement is an executed Form SSA-1235 and/or FS Forms 7600A and 7600B that provide authorization for SSA to perform services under this agreement in FY 2021.
-Because this agreement spans multiple fiscal years, SSA will prepare a new Form SSA-1235 and/or FS Forms7600A and 7600B at the beginning of each succeeding fiscal year that this agreement remains in effect.
+Accompanying this agreement are executed FS Forms 7600A and 7600B that provide authorization for SSA to perform services under this agreement.
+Because this agreement spans multiple fiscal years, SSA will prepare new FS Forms7600A and 7600B at the beginning of each succeeding fiscal year that this agreement remains in effect.
 Both parties must sign such forms for the applicable fiscal year before commencing performance of services for that fiscal year.
-SSA's ability to perform work beyond FY 2021 is subject to availability of funds.
+SSA's ability to perform work is subject to availability of funds.